zastrixarundell/pheed_the_pi/README.md

 * `cd assets && npm install`

 ### Development
-* Broken because the python code can't compile on a non-pi

 To run the server in development on a normal computer you just need to do:
 * `mix phx.server`